wilsonzlin/minify-js/README.md

 - Combine and reorder declarations.
 - Minify import and export syntax.
-- More extensive testing, especially over rare syntax.
 - Evaluation and folding of constant expressions.
 - Parse and erase TypeScript syntax.
-- FFI libraries for other languages.
-- Aliasing of reused well-knowns.
 - Removal of unreachable, unused, and redundant code.
 - Inlining single-use declarations.
-- Aliasing frequently accessed properties and called methods.
-- Better support for non-ASCII identifiers.
 - Replacing if statements with conditional and logical expressions.
-- Aliasing repeated identical literal values.
 - Micro-optimisations:
   - Unwrap string literal computed members, then identifier or number string members.
   - Replace `x === null || x === undefined` with `x == null`, where `x` is side-effect free.
   - Replace `typeof x === "undefined"` with `x === undefined`.
-  - Using shorthand properties and Object.assign.
+  - Using shorthand properties.
-  - (Dangerous) Replace functions without use of `this` with arrow functions.
-  - Replace `void x` with `undefined`, where `x` is side-effect free.
+  - Replace `void x` with `x, undefined`.
   - Replace `return undefined` with `return`.
   - Replace `const` with `let`.
   - Hoist `let` and `const`.
   - Unwrapping blocks.
   - Unwrapping paretheses, altering expressions as necessary.
+  - `if (...) return a; else if (...) return b; else return c` => `return (...) ? a : (...) ? b : c`.

+### Textual compression

+- Aliasing of reused well-knowns.
+- Aliasing repeated identical literal values.
+- Aliasing frequently accessed properties and called methods.
+- Using Object.assign.
 - Replace `typeof` and `instanceof` with functions.
-  - `if (...) return a; else if (...) return b; else return c` => `return (...) ? a : (...) ? b : c`.